NvChad/nvchad.github.io/docs/config/Custom config.md

 ## How to make my own config?

+- Create custom dir in lua/
-- check the examples dir and copy its files
+- Copy the examples dir files in this custom dir.
-- Go to custom folder
-- create files : init.lua and chadrc.lua

-- The chadrc here is for editing nvchad default options etc.
+- The chadrc.lua here is for editing nvchad default options etc.
 - The init.lua here will be used for adding new plugins , new plugin configs , replace default plugin configs , adding new mappings.

 ## Replace default config of a plugin